-Founded in 1917 near Milan, Italy by Felice Sacchi, Silca was the first to build high-pressure pumps, add gauges, and create a valve controlled CO2 inflator.
-Silca builds quality products that last and many of their pumps still work today.
+Founded in 1917 near Milan, Italy, by Felice Sacchi, Silca was the first to build high-pressure pumps, add gauges, and create a valve-controlled CO2 inflator.
+Silca produces quality products that last, and many of their pumps still work today.

 In August 2013, the Sacchi family sold the Silca name to American Joshua Poertner, the former Technical Director for Zipp.
 Joshua is rebuilding the Silca brand as an industry leader by remaining faithful to their ethic of quality craftsmanship and products that work.

-The Silca Pocket Impero set out to solve the problem of mini-pumps constructed primarily of plastic that aren’t efficient and don’t last.
-Silca calls the Pocket Impero the world’s first “pocket-sized frame pump”.
+The Silca Pocket Impero set out to solve mini-pumps constructed primarily of plastic that aren’t efficient and don’t last.
+Silca calls the Pocket Impero the world’s first “pocket-sized frame pump.”

 - Weight : 150 g